rohitpawar47/Google-Cylistic-Bike-Share-Portfolio-Project/README.md

 # Process

-### importing libraries for data cleaning, manipulating and visualization
+### Importing libraries for data cleaning, manipulating and visualization

-`import os`

 `import pandas as pd`